garrandall/popular-music-data/tracks/mother-john-lennon-plastic-ono-band-yoko-ono-plastic-ono-band.md

   start_date: '1971-02-13'
 ---
 Mother, you had me
-But i never had you
+But I never had you
 I wanted you
 But you didn't want me
 So